truenas/documentation/content/SCALE/SCALETutorials/Apps/AppContributions.md

 - apps
 ---

-We welcome community user contributions, issue reporting, and suggestions for new features or new apps to make the TrueNAS Charts project the best app charts project available to TrueNAS SCALE users!
+We welcome community user contributions, issue reporting, and suggestions for new features or new apps to create the best possible TrueNAS app user experience!

 ## App Updates and Releases
 Updates to TrueNAS apps occurs independent from the TrueNAS SCALE release schedule.